ztkent/gnome/README.md

 The [TSL2591](https://www.adafruit.com/product/1980) is a high dynamic range digital light sensor.
 It can detect infrared, full-spectrum and human-visible light, then transmit that data over a serial connection.

-"Sunlight Meter" monitors and records data from each of these three sources.
-With the collected data, we are able to:
+By collecting this data, we are able to:
 - Calculate the lux value for the current light conditions.
 - Report real-time data for monitoring or automation.
 - Save historical data to give insight on changes over time.